iamstevendao/blog/diary.md

 As a project of my work at [ACE Tuition Center](http://acetuitioncentre.com.au/), a startup with nice people, to create a system for school-teacher-student-parent to help students learn faster and funnier with games, score and quizzes.
 I am required to work with ASP.NET MVC 5 with AngularJS so my actions will be to go throught the [tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app-xplat/start-mvc), make an [repo](https://github.com/iamstevendao/hello-world-dotnet) and start diving into it.

 - **2017-10-06 (Start using [StandardJS](https://github.com/standard/standard))**
 I am starting using [StandardJS](https://github.com/standard/standard) for my Javascript projects, which is really nice to have a tool and standard of Javascript coding style.
-I used to use [Eslint](https://eslint.org/) but it needs nodejs handy inside the project and default formatting of VSCode which is simply code.
+I used to use [Eslint](https://eslint.org/) but it needs nodejs handy inside the project and default formatting of VSCode which is simply good.
 But I think that StandardJS would be truly a standard of Javascript.

 - **2017-10-02 (Finish Angularizing [Portfolio](https://iamstevendao.github.io/portfolio/))**
 From the purpose of [replacing the whole content](https://iamstevendao.github.io/blog/general/2017/09/27/angularize-portfolio.html) into **JSON** files to handle by AngularJS, I totally replaced everything in JQuery by AngularJS.
 It took awhile to transfer easy-jquery stuff like **background-image slides**, **hovering** and **scroll** effects.